 Uh-oh, she went your son on him.
 I’d just landed Jakob in some shit with his parents somehow.

-Behind me, Liam sighed and ambled off into the house.
+Behind me, Liam sighed and wandered off into the house.

 Jennifer turned back to me.
 “My mother had Alzheimer’s.
 She passed away two years ago.”